r0d3r1ck0rd0n3z/Images-in-Google-Calendar/README.md

 ## Background

+I wanted to show images on my Google Calendar.
+Unfortunately, Google Calendar does not provide a way to embed images, nor does it allow the use of HTML when adding a description to calendar events.
+Which is such a shame since the <tt>&lt;html-blob&gt;</tt> tag would be very helpful here.

-Google Calendar supports a limited number of HTML tags, mainly for compatibility with other calendar apps that have full HTML support.
-However, most tags can only be inserted when importing events, including the <tt>&lt;IMG&gt;</tt> tag.
+However, Google Calendar *does* allow HTML tags in the description, albeit you just can't manually add it as raw code in the description textarea.
+You can however *import* events with descriptions that already contain HTML code.
+This is mainly for compatibility with other calendar apps that offer full HTML support.
+So problem solved, right?

-When a user imports a calendar entry, Google does the following:
+Not quite.
+While Google Calendar supports a limited number of HTML tags (the <tt>&lt;IMG&gt;</tt> tag included), Google Calendar still subjects the text goes through a 'code cleaning' process, which does the following:

   * Inserts all content inside <tt>&lt;html-blob&gt;</tt> tags
   * Removes unsupported tags, such as styles, classes and IDs